Justice for Perri, the victim exposing cruel veterinary scheme. Court hear cases!

 This petition is a demand to drop the charge (PC 76(a)), dismiss the case (Threat to judge by Ms. Mink), and terminate the action (stop the court’s diagnosis of paranoid schizophrenia and incredible determination of Ms. Mink), by changing venue, appointing a judge from another county or by any other means because the letter addressed to Judge Barbara Zuniga dated; June 17, 2011, is not a threat.
 Hear the civil case Mink v.
 Encina Veterinary Clinic, Inc. et al, because Ms. Mink is the prevailing party.

 I am demanding that the veterinarians licenses be revoked.
-Build a peaceful memorial site in memory of all the medically tortured animals at the hands of Encina Veterinary Hospital so that people can grieve for their loved ones and to remind the government to do their job and not allow this to happen again.
+(04/28/18 Update: Build a Peacefully Coexisting and Memorial Park) Build a peaceful memorial site in memory of all the medically tortured animals at the hands of Encina Veterinary Hospital so that people can grieve for their loved ones and to remind the government to do their job and not allow this to happen again.

 Today: Perri is counting on you